Contributing to IT-Journey

 Documentation

-All technical documentation for contributors has been moved to the docs/ directory:
+All technical documentation for contributors has been organized as follows:

 Additional Documentation